-It provides a testing and benchmarking facility for up to seven on-site domestic wastewater treatment units annually.
+The treatment plant site provides a testing and benchmarking facility for up to seven on-site domestic wastewater treatment units annually.
 Trials are managed by staff at the Rotorua wastewater treatment facility and overseen by technical experts from around New Zealand.

 Current test certificates for units which have been trialled at the facility are available here.
-Detailed performance reports which can be used to assist with design and environmental limit setting are available to funding partners.
+Detailed performance reports which can be used to assist with design and environmental limit setting are available to Local Authority funding partners.

 A list of contacts for the facility is available here.